 There are also hundreds of other airline companies flying from Istanbul Airport.
 Istanbul new Airport provides flights for 350 destinations.
 80% of the flights from Istanbul New Airport are operated by Turkish Airlines.

-When the last phase of the new Istanbul Airport is fully completed, the airport can handle 150 million passengers per year (capacity for 200 million).
+When the last phase of the new airport is fully completed, the airport can handle 150 million passengers per year (capacity for 200 million).
 The constructions are expected to be finished in 2027.
 Expected.
 Let’s see, if it’s 2027 or what.

 Next: Istanbul airport transfer

-TAXI fare from the new Istanbul Airport to the city centre is about 200TL.
+TAXI fare from the airport to the city centre is about 200TL.